kennethroe/vehiclevue/README.md

-# Emporia Vehivle Vue - Home Assistant Integration
+# Emporia Vehicle Vue - Home Assistant Integration

 Creates a "battery" device sensor in Home Assistant to track vehicles configured in the Emporia system.